 In the interview, experts look for the classic signs of cataplexy.
 They may ask how often an individual experiences the episodes, how long it lasts, which muscle is affected, or triggering events.
-A health care professional may also ask bout the drugs you are taking, sleep routines, or other associated symptoms such as daytime sleepiness.
+A healthcare professional may also ask about the drugs you are taking, sleep routines, or other associated symptoms such as daytime sleepiness.

 If your healthcare professional suspects cataplexy narcolepsy type 1, you may order overnight and daytime sleep tests.
 It may look different in children as compared to adults.
 Children with this condition often show symptoms in their gait or walking style or suffer from attacks that involve the muscles of the face.

 Cataplexy narcolepsy diagnosed in children is not triggered by emotional events.
-As they grow older, the symptoms get changed to minor cataplexy that usually occurs in adults.
+As they grow older, the symptoms get changed to minor cataplexy which usually occurs in adults.

-There has been no cure for cataplexy narcolepsy till now, but some remedies are available that decrease to manage the symptoms.
-Your health care professional may recommend a central nervous system stimulant for excessive daytime sleepiness, such as armodafinil or modafinil.
+There has been no cure for cataplexy narcolepsy till now, but some remedies are available that decrease to manage of the symptoms.
+Your healthcare professional may recommend a central nervous system stimulant for excessive daytime sleepiness, such as armodafinil or modafinil.

 If these drugs do not work well, they may prescribe a stimulant containing Adderall or methylphenidate.